Saving new entries

 Argument date: Got invalid value of "2023-03-07".
 Provided String, expected DateTime

 type.
-So let's just actually create a new Date, just like this:
+So let's create a new Date

 import { PrismaClient } from "@prisma/client";